mumanchu/LCDDisplay/README.md

 ## Blurb
 Simple LCD text-mode displays have been around since the 1970s.
 The original displays needed lots of control lines (8 data bits, enable, read/write, chip select, etc).
-These days an I2C or SPI interface is usually used, which needs just two or four control lines (SDA and SCL for I2C, or MOSI, MISO, SCK and CS for SPI).
+These days, an I2C or SPI interface is usually used, needing just two or four control lines (SDA and SCL for I2C, or MOSI, MISO, SCK and CS for SPI).

 TODO